top of page

 November 4, 2025

-The NCAA and College Sports Commission have officially set new ground rules: high school and junior college golfers, as well as athletes in other sports who hope to play Division I, must now disclose any NIL deals worth at least $600 before enrolling.
+The NCAA and College Sports Commission have officially set new ground rules: high school and junior college golfers (and athletes in other sports) hoping to play Division I must now disclose any NIL deals worth at least $600 before enrolling.

-Incoming students have a two-week window from enrollment to submit all deals through NIL Go, the clearinghouse managed by Deloitte and the College Sports Commission.
-These policies apply only to recruits bound for Division I programs; Division II and III golfers are not covered.
+Incoming Division I athletes have a two-week window from enrollment to file all deals through NIL Go, the clearinghouse managed by Deloitte and the College Sports Commission.
+These policies apply only to recruits heading to Division I, while Division II and III golfers aren’t affected.

 Sohan Patel, Vanderbilt commit and Golf NIL High School Boys No. 23, at the 2025 U.S. Junior Amateur | Dustin Satloff/USGA

-Talented high schoolers who've signed equipment deals with major brands—think Titleist, Callaway, TaylorMade—or entered into other NIL agreements, such as partnerships with apparel companies, agency representation, or tech product endorsements, may now face complex reporting requirements.
-Missing even one contract could cost a player their eligibility.
-The College Sports Commission has confirmed it will primarily enforce violations by revoking eligibility.
+High school golfers with equipment deals, including free gear or other agreements such as apparel partnerships, agency representation, or tech endorsements, now face detailed reporting requirements.
+Missing even one contract can put a golfer's eligibility at risk, and the College Sports Commission has confirmed it will enforce violations primarily by pulling eligibility.

 bottom of page